davidraleche/VIM-vi-editor-helper/README.md

     D - delete (cut) to the end of the line d$ - delete (cut) to the end of the line x - delete (cut) character

+###  Cursor movement

+    h - move cursor left
+    j - move cursor down
+    k - move cursor up
+    l - move cursor right
+    H - move to top of screen
+    M - move to middle of screen
+    L - move to bottom of screen
+    w - jump forwards to the start of a word